 it is especially important to have the organs as alive as possible,

 resume their functions in the body

 Death must be declared before any cutting and

 Otherwise, the transplant surgeons might be accused of causing death

 by removing vital organs.

-And the concepts of death must be acceptable to
+And the concepts of death must be accepted by

 If there is too-subtle a difference between being alive and being dead,